konstructio/colony-docs/docs/install/colony-prod/prereqs-colony.md

 The private VLAN should have access to the following addresses to pull manifest, container images, and ISO file.

-- Github
+- GitHub
-- Github Container registry
+- GitHub Container registry
 - Docker Hub
 - Talos Factory
 - Ubuntu mirrors